Husseinhhameed/CoHAtNet/README.md

 Each folder contains the scripts for Dataset preparing,training, validation, and testing the model.
 You can run the scripts directly or modify them based on your custom dataset.

-In addition, we provide a complete implementation of CoHAtNet in an **IPython Notebook (.ipynb)** file, which can be executed directly on Google Colab.
+In addition, we provide a complete implementation of CoHAtNet for both datasets in an **IPython Notebook (.ipynb)** file, which can be executed directly on Google Colab.

 ### Google Colab Setup
 To run the model on Google Colab: